knative/eventing/docs/spec/channel.md

 Channels MUST attach a bearer token to all outgoing requests, likely in the form of a JWT.
 This bearer token MUST use an identity associated with the Channel, not the individual Subscription.

+#### Metrics

+Channels SHOULD expose a variety of metrics, including, but not limited to:
+- Number of malformed incoming event queueing events (`400 Bad Requests` responses)
+- Number of unauthorized or malformed bearer token requests (`403 Forbidden` responses)
+- Number of accepted incoming event queuing events (`202 Accpeted` responses)
+- Number of egress cloudevent produced (with the former metric, used to derive channel queue size)

+Metrics SHOULD be enabled by default, but a configuration parameter included to disable if desired.